infiniflow/infinity/docs/references/pysdk_api_reference.md

   - `_score`: A BM25 score used in full-text search.
   - `_similarity`: Used by IP and cosine metrics in dense or sparse vector search.
   - `_distance`: Used by L2 metric in dense vector search.
 - An aggregation function: Apply an aggregation operation on specified columns.
-Supported aggragation functions include:
+Supported aggregation functions include:
   - `count`
   - `min`
   - `max`